-Unlike in some other English-speaking countries, there is no automatic right associated with your student visa to stay on and work for a period of time in Australia after you complete your degree.
-When you receive your student visa, the government lets you in on basis of temporary entry for study with the understanding that you will leave upon completion of course and before the visa will expire.
-However, Australia continues to have demand for foreign workers, and students that have earned a degree in Australia have a special work visa category.
+Unlike in some other English-speaking countries, there is no automatic right associated with your student visa to stay and work for a period of time in Australia after you complete your degree.
+When you receive your student visa, the government lets you in on a temporary basis of entry for study with the understanding that you will leave upon completion of course and before the visa will expire.
+Australia continues to have demand for foreign workers, and students that have earned a degree in Australia have a special work visa category.
 There are also several other visa categories open to international students, and Australia has a very straightforward path to permanent residency using a points system .
 If you want to stay and work after you graduate, you must apply and obtain a work visa.

 - 485 Skilled Graduate

 - This visa is the most common option available to international students after graduating.
 With a 485 visa, you are allowed to stay in Australia for 18 months to gain work experience only if you have just completed at least two years of study in Australia.

 - Another option for international students, the 442 visa is for students to improve their work skills for up to two years while being sponsored by an employer.

 - 487 Regional